Justin Dowling

-Justin Dowling (born October 1, 1990) is a Canadian professional ice hockey centre for the New York Rangers of the National Hockey League (NHL).
+Justin Dowling (born October 1, 1990) is a Canadian professional ice hockey centre for the Hartford Wolf Pack in the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).

 Early life

 Dowling was born on October 1, 1990, in Cochrane, Alberta, Canada to parents Glen and Sherry.
 He also grew up alongside his brother Jaeden.
 Growing up in Alberta, he played one season with the Airdrie Xtreme before joining the UFA Bisons from 2005 to 2007.
 Dowling attended Bow Valley High School.

 Playing career

 Not selected in any NHL entry draft, Dowling played major junior hockey in the Western Hockey League (WHL) with the Swift Current Broncos.
 In his final season with the Broncos in 2010–11, he served as team captain and contributed 20 goals and 67 points in 63 games.
 Unable to lead the Broncos to the playoffs, Dowling made his professional debut in the American Hockey League (AHL) after initially signing an amateur try-out contract with the Abbotsford Heat on March 25, 2011.